Feature image for our blog post on HR audits

 • Instill greater confidence in its management or enhance its reputation in the community

-Simply put, HR audits show you where your HR policies are working well and where they need to be improved or changed.
+Simply put, HR Audits show you where your HR policies are working well and where they need to be improved or changed.
 Their ultimate purpose is to help protect your organization from compliance risks and to make strategic improvements at the policy level, whether proactively or in reaction to changing circumstances or challenges.

-Who is involved in an HR audit?
+Who is involved in an HR Audit?

-An HR audit usually involves a few key individuals or teams, including:
+An HR Audit usually involves a few key individuals or teams, including:

-This image and the text below list the key players involved in an HR audit.
+• This image and the text below list who should be involved in your organization's HR audit.Organizational or HR departmental leadership

 • An HR consultant, if contracted to conduct the audit